7-Day Tasmanian Road Trip Itinerary

 This island is pure magic, getting you close to nature without the crowds.
 Wombats are everywhere, the walks are stunning, and there is plenty of history as well.

-You will need to allow a full day, as you can’t drive onto the island – the ferry takes 30 minutes each way from Triabunna Wharf (you will pass through Triabunna on your way between Coles Bay and Port Arthur).
+If you are keen for DIY day trip, the ferry takes 30 minutes each way from Triabunna Wharf.
 Don’t forget to take a packed lunch as well, as there are no shops on the island.

 Day 7: Port Arthur to Hobart (via Richmond)